What is e-commerce?

 No matter how much traffic your store gets, you’ll receive unlimited bandwidth, free of charge.
-Shopify prides itself by its 99.99% uptime and fast servers, so there’s no need to worry about your site crashing.
+Shopify prides itself on its 99.99% uptime and fast servers, so there’s no need to worry about your site crashing.

-Manage and categorise your inventory and products
+Manage and categorize your inventory and products

 Selling products on Shopify is simple.
 By navigating under the Products tab, you can build your store’s inventory.

 You can choose to add your own products, uploading pictures from various angles, putting product details in their description, etc. You can also import your existing inventory if transferring your store from another site.

 However, if you’re starting fresh, and don’t have your own set of products yet, that’s not a problem either.
 Through Shopify, there’s an option to use Oberlo free of charge, and therefore be able to search for existing products to sell in your store, communicating directly with Oberlo’s suppliers to do so.

 There is no limit to how many products you can sell in your shop.